Virtual Assistant

 - Associated sensor (ON/OFF): Select the sensor corresponding to the relay

-- Associated counters: Select one or more counters.
-Normally the counter corresponding to the relay counter.
+- Associated meters: Select one or more meters.
+Usually, the meter corresponding to the relay meter.

-At least one meter (generally electric).
-Possibility of also associating a water meter for Washaccess, for example.
+At least one meter (generally electrical).
+There is also the possibility to associate a water meter for Washaccess, for example.

 5. Inveo RFID Card Readers